Rumtikitum/Readme-Generator/README.md

 You will be able to test this application by cloning it and installing npm “inquirer”.
 You may use most any text editor that can work on JS.
 Currently I am using VS Code.

 ## Contact

+Feel free to reach me here for any suggestions or questions in regards to this application.

  ### Github: [github.com/Rumtikitum](https://github.com/Rumtikitum)